Chairman and Webmaster

-Jenny Barden is an artist-turned-lawyer-turned-writer whose debut novel, Mistress of the Sea, a Caribbean-set Elizabethan epic adventure, is scheduled to be published by Ebury Press in September this year.
+Jenny Barden is an artist-turned-lawyer-turned-writer whose debut novel, Mistress of the Sea, a Caribbean-set Elizabethan epic adventure, was published by Ebury Press in September 2012.
 She has written for magazines and non-fiction publications and has been shortlisted for several national awards.
 She has co-ordinated the last three Get Writing Conferences, and moderated the Reader Awards for the UK’s inaugural Festival of Romance.
 Often threatening to go on holiday (but rarely achieving it), Jenny has a reputation for exciting enthusiasm, particularly after a G&T!
 She is represented by Jonathan Pegg of JPLA, and in the US by Marcy Posner of Folio Literary Management.
 More about Jenny can be found at jennybarden.com and Twitter @jennywilldoit

 Vanitha Sankaran, Program Chair, HNS Conference (North America)